Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Discussion: Application to Venus

 \section{Discussion: Application to Venus}

 The primary utility of FLOATS after validation against Earth flight test data is to predict flight trajectories on Venus, allowing simulation of a full-scale aerobot to aid mission planning studies.
 On Venus, the altitude control capability would be used by the science operations team to interrogate multiple altitudes over different times of day, allowing for a extensive characterization of the cloud layer with the onboard instrumentation.
-For supporting Venus simulations, the Venus Climate Database (VCD) \cite{lebonnois2021venus} has been integrated into FLOATS.
+For supporting Venus simulations, the Venus Climate Database (VCD) \cite{lebonnois2016wave} has been integrated into FLOATS.
 The VCD is a comprehensive compilation of atmospheric data and models for Venus, encompassing information on the planet's atmospheric composition, structure, and dynamics, as well as data on surface features and climate patterns.
-Solar and infrared fluxes are taken from \citet{robinson2018linearized} as a function of local solar zenith angle.
+Solar and infrared fluxes are taken from \citet{robinson2018linearized} as a function of local solar zenith angle and applied purely as diffuse sources, as little direct sunlight reaches the target altitudes.

 A variety of full-scale Venus aerobot designs are described in \citet{hall2021prototype} with a 100~kg gondola and an altitude range from 52~km-62~km.
 These aerobots are approximately three times larger diameter than the subscale prototype flown in the Nevada experiment, and accordingly can be designed to cover the full altitude range even with this larger payload given their 27-fold increase in volume.